Istaroth/agile_radar/radar/2019-01-01/machine-learning.md

 #General

-The continuing journey to understand and master machine learning as a core technical comtepency at Haufe Group In some projects like HZM and in LexOffice, ML is being incorporated into the working discussions of the product teams and so it’s also a valid point for learning how to work with ML.
+The continuing journey to understand and master machine learning as a core technical comtepency at Haufe Group In some projects like HZM and in lexoffice, ML is being incorporated into the working discussions of the product teams and so it’s also a valid point for learning how to work with ML.
 Several initiatives have taken place:
 -	AI Foundation (CTO initiative)
 -	Customer Analytics